History of Anthony Volpe in Timeline

 In 2023, Anthony Volpe made his Major League Baseball debut and won the American League Gold Glove Award at shortstop in his rookie year.

-On April 1, 2024, Anthony Volpe recorded his first four-hit game, showcasing his refined offensive skills at the start of the season.
+On April 1, 2024, Anthony Volpe recorded his first four-hit game, marking an improvement in his offensive performance for the season.